 Thus, while we struggle to cancel the rents, end all evictions and foreclosures, end racist police terror and mass incarceration, and provide the right to housing–all of which are attainable within capitalism–we cannot believe that these measures are enough.
 To truly solve the housing question and end gentrification we need a socialist revolution that will produce cities and towns, housing and parks, transportation networks and other amenities, for their use-value to the masses and not for their exchange-value for the bosses.
 Gentrification is not a static reality but a continual process, and it is up to us to stop it.

 References This is not to say that these factors are irrelevant, but rather that they do not explain the underlying forces of gentrification.
 For example, Lawrence Knopp argues that gentrification cannot be linked to gay communities in any general way.
-See Knopp, Lawrence.
-(1990).
-“Some theoretical implications of gay involvement in an urban land market.”
-Political Geography Quarterly 9, no. 4: 337-352.
+See Lawrence Knopp, “Some Theoretical Implications of Gay Involvement in an Urban Land Market,” Political Geography Quarterly 9, no. 4 (1990): 337-352.